hengshuaiyao/HengshuaiYao.github.io/README.md

 <iframe width="678" height="381" src="https://www.youtube.com/embed/21MpKOnlF98" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Comparing with the SGD case, you can find that Adam's decision boundaries are very different: it spans in a wider range (the class clusters are more loose), and the classes are not well split in the PCA space.
+Comparing with the SGD case, you can find that Adam's decision boundaries are very different: the clusters has a long and thin shape, spanning in a wider range (this means the clusters are more loose).
+Also, the classes are not well split in the PCA space.

 Why in the above videos, the splitting behaviors most happen along the x-axis (1st principle component)?
 The following picture shows that the strength of the first principle component grows stronger and stronger in training, so much so that in the end it supports 100% training accuracy all by itself (this is shown by all the SGD videos).

 <div align="center">
 <img align="center" src="videos/strength_1st_component.png" alt="hi" class="inline"/>
 </div>
 Our results show that **the strength of the first component is strongly correlated with generalization**.
 For example, the above plot shows that VGG19's first singular value is much larger than the better-generalizing ResNet18 and DLA.
+The paper has a detailed studies on the spectral profiling of the auto-correlation vs. the generalization performance for ten deep learning optimizers as well as the effects of the skip connections.

 ---